-This Chinese "bevel up" plane features an adjustable cutting angle by changing the microbevel.
+This Chinese »bevel up« plane features an adjustable cutting angle by changing the microbevel.
 Blade angle 25°, bevel angle 20°.
 This results in a cutting angle of 45°.
-Plane body made of rosewood.
+Plane body made of ebony.
 Comes with HSS blade and chipbreaker, without wedge.

 Traditional Chinese Planes